SengerM/the_bureaucrat/README.md

 If for some reason some error occurs while `measure_thing` is ongoing, it will not pass unnoticed when you want to use that data in the future.

+Furthermore, a backup of the python file in which the task was created will be automatically stored in the respective task directory.
+Then you can have a hint on how you did things in case you forget in the future.

 For more examples, see [here](examples).

 # Additional info